chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

-If you are already familiar with cellxgene, anndata, and the cellxgene data schema, then give curation a shot with this [quick start guide](https://github.com/chanzuckerberg/single-cell-curation#quick-start).
+If you are already familiar with cellxgene, AnnData, and the cellxgene data schema, then give curation a shot with this [quick start guide](https://github.com/chanzuckerberg/single-cell-curation#quick-start).
 Otherwise, continue reading!

 ---